Day in the Life of a Women’s Health Nurse Practitioner (NP)

 “Over the last five to ten years, I’ve noticed more and more women’s health NPs want to help with transgender care,” Dr. Trotter says.

 Part of that trend includes WHNPs who had female patients who transitioned to male but wanted to stay with the same healthcare provider.
-Other parts involve WHNPs who want to be involved at one or more stages of transgender care: pre-transition, transition, and post-transition.
+Other parts involve WHNPs who want to be involved in one or more stages of transgender care: pre-transition, transition, and post-transition.
 Clinics like Planned Parenthood have largely stepped up to fill in the gap around care for transgender and intersex issues, but private practice has moved more slowly.

 Continuing education for WHNPs is important to not only stay up to date with the latest medical research in transgender care, but it’s also an opportunity for WHNPs to learn more about gender theory and the social science issues surrounding it.
 If more states like Texas restrict access to care for transgender patients, WHNPs will be an important advocate for equitable healthcare services that are accessible to anyone who needs them.